-The majority of my real estate investment portfolio in San Antonio is in owner financed properties.
-Rather than rent the properties out, I do an owner financed note to a qualified buyer.
+Most of our investors’ real estate investment portfolios in San Antonio are in owner financed properties.
+Rather than rent the properties out, they do an owner financed note to a qualified buyer.

-Many real estate investors are not familiar with how an owner financed deal works, so I thought I would lay it out here for you:
+Many real estate investors are not familiar with how an owner financed deal works, so we thought we would lay out the process:

 Address: 106 and 110 Dewitt, San Antonio Texas, 78210

 Description: Location Location, just south of downtown, short distance to the river walk and the new San Pedro creek river walk extension project (multi-billion dollar inner city revitalization): properties are going to double in value in the next 5 years.
 Both homes need to be converted into 3 beds 1 bath: estimated repairs for both projects: 80K-40K each, purchase price for both investments: 80K, Max After Repair Value: 119K each or 230K for both, Package deal.

 After we do a $3k-10k clean up and repair of the property, we find a good, qualified buyer with steady work, income and at least $5000 down payment.
 We execute a promissary note with the buyer of the San Antonio property.
 We typically charge 9% or 10% interest, a 30 year repayment schedule (fully amoratizing), no prepayment penalty, and consequences for default.

 The buyer then sends us his monthly mortgage payments either by check or electronic deposit (I have a special Chase account set up for this purpose).
 We earn a very good ROI in the range of 10-15% per year, and the property is maintained by the end buyer.

 We tend to hold notes for the long term, and do not usually sell them.